 Answers to Frequently Asked Questions concerning the Book Allowance are listed below.

 The availability of the book allowance depends on a student being awarded financial aid prior to the beginning of each term.
-Check the book allowance date schedule.
+Check the book allowance page for additional information.

 Students who apply for financial aid during registration will not receive a book allowance until the Financial Aid Office has reviewed and awarded their aid for the term.

 Any remaining Pell Grant funds due a student in excess of the book allowance will be made available after class attendance has been verified for the first two weeks of the term.
-The remaining amount will be placed on your Southwest Refund Card [Comdata Debit Card] or disbursed in the form of a check.
-Check the grant refund date schedule.
+The remaining amount will be disbursed in the form of a check.
+Check the grant refunds page for additional information.